ejangi/ejangi.com/content/about.md

 Having topped my IT classes at school and going on to study multimedia, I started building websites professionally in 2001.

 In 2008, I joined the team at a non-profit — SU QLD — and have been working in various roles since.

-As Service Evolution Manager my role is similar to a Business Analyst, in that I help teams to see beyond the next step and design business plans and transformation projects.
-However, I also do some data analysis and implementation work.
+In June 2021, SU QLD was merged into Scripture Union Australia, along with 6 other states and 2 additional organisations.

+As Group Manager, Mission Systems, I lead a team that bridges the gap between what people need on the ground and the technical and compliance requirements of the organisation.
+This role has strategic oversight over mission enabling systems, including business analysis, project management and analytics.

+Together with IT and the Support Hub teams, we help to create, improve and transform the digital experiences of over 1100 staff, over 7000 volunteers and millions of young Australians and their families.